-- 30. Member States should mainstream community engagement by ensuring health promotion, emergency management, health service provision and disease prevention strategies and plans include explicit standard operating procedures or have guiding principles on how community engagement will be integrated, implemented, and monitored. - 31.
-Member States should adopt co-creation approaches to preventative and promotive health actions and PHSM along with other services and interventions to ensure inclusive, equitable, and context-adapted health systems that is able to prepare, delivery PHC, address and recover from public health events.
+- 30. Member States should make community engagement an integral part of health promotion, emergency management, health service delivery, and disease prevention strategies and plans.
+This means having clear procedures or principles on how to include, implement, and monitor community engagement. - 31.
+Member States should adopt co-creation processes in designing preventive and health-promoting actions, public health and social measures, and other health care services.
+Enhance digitization and online forums for deliberations to improve participation of marginalized and vulnerable groups.
+These actions will help create health systems that are inclusive, equitable, adapted to local needs and able to deliver PHC, as well as address and recover from public health events.
 Additionally, Member States should enable community-based or -led approaches by providing support and resources. - 32.
 Member States should revitalize PHC structures, including community-based surveillance and community workforce.
-Establish policies for managing, supervising, sustaining and recognizing formal and informal community workers across sectors contributing to promoting health, preventing diseases and addressing and recovering from emergencies, e.g., establishing a certification programme or policies for sustained remuneration.
-Ensure that capacity building of community health workforce is based on an integrated training packing. - 33.
-Member States should strengthen links between established mechanisms and infrastructure for linking communities with policymakers and decision-makers, e.g. linking community-based surveillance, early warning systems, and communications channels and the relevant sectors who will use information to define policy direction and action at different phases of emergencies.
-For example, create two-way communication platforms such as call centres and social media channels or strengthen community health boards and committees and community feedback mechanisms.
+They should define roles, compensation, and career progression for community health workers (CHWs) to ensure their retention.
+Establish policies for managing, supervising, sustaining, and recognizing formal and informal community workers across different sectors involved in health promotion, disease prevention, and emergency response.
+This may involve a certification programme or policies for sustained remuneration.
+Additionally, capacity building for CHWs should be based on an integrated training package. - 33.
+Member States should strengthen links between established mechanisms and infrastructure for linking communities with policy-makers and decision-makers.
+This includes linking community-based surveillance, early warning systems, and communications channels with the relevant sectors that use this information to guide policy and action during the different phases of emergencies.
+Examples include creating two-way communication platforms such as call centres and social media channels or strengthening community health boards and committees and community feedback mechanisms.

-- 34. Member States should recognize and reinforce existing mechanisms that enable community members to participate in decision making and feedback on the effectiveness of PHC and emergency services and equitable allocation of resources.
-Ensure that an accessible remedy and redress mechanism is in place to address concerns, complaints, especially when cases of harassment, sexual exploitation, or abuse are reported. - 35.
-Member States should include community representation, especially marginalized and vulnerable groups in efforts to diversify and strengthen multisectoral and multi-stakeholder partnerships and coordination.
+- 34. Member States should recognize and reinforce existing mechanisms that enable community members to participate in decision-making and provide feedback on the effectiveness of PHC and emergency services and equitable allocation of resources.
+They should establish accessible mechanisms to address concerns and complaints, especially in cases of harassment, sexual exploitation, or abuse. - 35.
+Member States should include community representation, especially of marginalized and vulnerable groups, in efforts to diversify and strengthen multisectoral and multistakeholder partnerships and coordination.